 Recovery Tech, the award-winning startup company, has designed, developed and commercialized Virtual Reality (VR) game based rehabilitation system with neurorehabilitation principles especially for Stroke patients.

-Recovery Tech will design, develop, and commercialize a Virtual Reality (VR) game-based rehabilitation application and hardware, designed to evoke specific therapeutic motions that are beneficial for rehabilitation which also allows the patient or clinician to make choices to select prescribed activities.
+Our product is a game-based post-stroke rehabilitation application and hardware, designed to evoke specific therapeutic motions that are beneficial for recovery.

 What is Virtual Reality

 Virtual Reality (VR) is the use of computer technology to create a simulated environment.
 Unlike traditional user interfaces, VR places the user inside an experience.
 Instead of viewing a screen in front of them, users are immersed and able to interact with 3D worlds.
 By simulating as many senses as possible, such as vision, hearing, touch, even smell, the computer is transformed into a gatekeeper to this artificial world.
 The only limits to near-real VR experiences are the availability of content and cheap computing power.